Your Mouth, Your Health

 The best ways to avoid these problems include:

-- See your dentist regularly and ask about the best way to care for your mouth and teeth.
+- See your dentist regularly for cleanings and ask about the best way to care for your mouth and teeth.

 - Brush your teeth at least twice a day.
 (After every meal is better!)